 Lewisville in Forsyth County, North Carolina — The American South (South Atlantic)

 Location.
-36° 5.79′ N, 80° 25.29′ W. Marker is in Lewisville, North Carolina, in Forsyth County.
+36° 5.8′ N, 80° 25.29′ W. Marker is in Lewisville, North Carolina, in Forsyth County.
 Marker can be reached from Shallowford Road.
+Downtown Lewisville.
 Touch for map.
-Downtown Lewisville.
 Marker is in this post office area: Lewisville NC 27023, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-POW-MIA Memorial (a few steps from this marker); Lewis C. Laugenour House (about 300 feet away, measured in a direct line); Great Philadelphia Wagon Road (about 300 feet away); Site of Lewisville Academy Lewisville Baptist Church (about 700 feet away); Methodist Church Parsonage (approx. 0.2 miles away); Charles L. Spaugh House (approx. 0.4 miles away); Site of Sunny Acres (approx. 0.4 miles away).
+"Battle Cross" (a few steps from this marker); Lewis C. Laugenour House (about 300 feet away, measured in a direct line); Great Philadelphia Wagon Road Site of Lewisville Academy (about 700 feet away); Lewisville Baptist Church (about 700 feet away); Methodist Church Parsonage (approx. 0.2 miles away); Charles L. Spaugh House (approx. 0.4 miles away); Site of Sunny Acres (approx. 0.4 miles away).
 Touch for a list and map of all markers in Lewisville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 1, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
-This page has been viewed 543 times since then and 13 times this year.
-Photos: 1, 2, 3, 4. submitted on June 1, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.
+This page originally submitted on June 2, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina.
+This page has been viewed 469 times since then.
+Photos: 1, 2. submitted on June 2, 2012, by Michael C. Wilcox of Winston-Salem, North Carolina. • Craig Swain was the editor who published this page.